Every Moment Has Its Time

 “I’d be offended if you didn’t read it to me,” Kelly said sternly, she smiled afterward.

 “Okay, okay.
 It’s entitled, Truth.
 Here goes: I am not what I was; I am what I was meant to be.
 Time brings change, so to remain the same is a waste of the moment.
 We were meant to grow; growth is natural.
-So why fight nature, give in and free-fall into anew.
+So why fight nature, give in, and free-fall into anew.
 Such beauty to see, who you were meant to be.
 Can you feel it?
 Can you see it?
 Or are you numb and blind due to doubt?
 Step out of your own shadow so you may shine, it’s time.
 Actually, it’s past time.
 So, what do you think!”

 Kelly, as well as other people who were in earshot, began to applaud and cheer.
-Truth put her hands up to her face; she was happy and embarrassed all at the same time.
+Truth put her hands up to her face; she was happy and embarrassed, all at the same time.

-“Speak Your Peace” was a popular spoken word lounge in downtown Detroit.
+“Speak Your Piece” was a popular spoken word lounge in downtown Detroit.
 Here poets from Detroit, as well as surrounding cities, came to proudly showcase their talents, as well as to listen as ability was being displayed.
 Despite this being one of Truth’s favorite places to be, she has never taken the stage.
 Many of the regulars knew of her gift, and they’d make mention of it to those who didn’t while at the lounge.
 Everyone would try to coach her up on the stage, but the numerous unfamiliar faces always kept her glued to her seat, totally embarrassed by all the attention she received.

-The atmosphere of Speak Your Peace was terrific; it was no wonder it was as popular as it was.
+The atmosphere of Speak Your Piece was terrific; it was no wonder it was as popular as it was.
 Great food, drinks, smooth jazz, and spoken words, what more could a creative expect.
 Since its grand opening four years ago, the two hundred and fifty person capacity level has always been met.
-Speak Your Peace was so popular that many people paid for seating months in advance.
+Speak Your Piece was so popular that many people paid for seating months in advance.

 “So Truth, is tonight the night?”
 King Almighty chirped.
-The thirty-five-year-old African American man was the owner of Speak Your Peace.
-The tall, dark, and handsome man with the short wavy hair and thick well-groomed beard, always dressed to impress.
+The thirty-five-year-old African American man was the owner of Speak Your Piece.
+The tall, dark, and handsome man with short wavy hair and a thick well-groomed beard, always dressed to impress.
 Considered a spoken word legend by his peers, the accountant by day decided to invest some of his savings into what he loved doing, as well as watching being done.